PrefectHQ/prefect/docs/index.md

 ### Prefect gives your Python code superpowers!

-With Prefect you get free:
+With Prefect you get easy:

 <ul class="ul-line-height-compress">
     <li> <a href="/concepts/schedules"> scheduling </a> </li>